Sutton585/dasut.github.io/index.md

 ### Freelance/Independent Web Design and Development
 - 2010 - 2018

-During my time as a student, I would regularly take on projects in web development and design.
-This experience is what set me apart from my peers as I had been gathering lots of development experience.
-This would evenetually result in Apple offering me a job before I had finished my Bachelor's Degree.

-More recently, as I take on contract/consultation work, it's been really valuable for me to freelance between contracts to keep building a steady stream of experience with varied technology.
+During college and between contract jobs, it’s been really valuable for me to freelance to keep building a steady stream of experience with varied technology.

 ## Other Experience